-Freeform was founded in 2007 on the idea that 4D is more than just a communication tool.
+We work with construction teams to improve project delivery through the use of visual and collaborative planning.
+Freeform was founded in 2007 on the idea that 4D modelling is more than just a communication tool.
 With backgrounds in engineering and project management, we apply real world knowledge and experience that leads to improved project outcomes.
 These include improved time, change, risk and safety management.

 We are not a graphics company.
 We don’t have animations on our website.
 We don’t polish up our images, every image here is directly from our 4D models.
 We are completely focussed on using intelligent 4D modelling to solve problems and realise opportunities.

-We work closely with project teams, running workshop, review and update sessions to create engineered 4D models.
+We work closely with project teams, running workshop, review and update sessions to create 4D models that add value to the project and team.
 This process provides teams with deeper insight and improved decision support.
-Leading to more predictable, robust project planning and delivery.
+Leading to more predictable, robust plans and sequences.
 We create models that are accurate, detailed, and importantly, easy to use.
-After handover, project teams typically take ownership of the model for monitoring and updating.
+The models that we create are shared with the team during development, to encourage ownership and upskilling.

-We’re based in London, working across the UK, and have completed over 200 projects totalling £30 billion.
-Our engagements vary from a few weeks to a few years, and we generally get involved between detailed design and construction.
+We are based in London, working across the UK, and have completed over 300 projects totalling £40 billion.
+Our engagements vary from a few weeks to a few years, and we typically work with teams between concept design and construction.

-4D leads to many project benefits, allowing teams to:
+4D modelling delivers many project benefits, allowing teams to:

 - Create more secure project schedules